 Preparing for the Future.
 How to stay on the cutting edge of sales enablement innovation and leverage your platform for broader integrations, multifaceted analytics, and tighter alignment across marketing and sales.

 Click the image above and download your copy of Volume 3 today.

-An effective business process for sales enablement will require organizational, process, incentive and technology changes in order to better align sales and marketing.
-With a combination of analytics and accountability, organizations can turn frenemies into true partners amongst unlikely participants.
+An effective business process for sales enablement will require organizational, process, incentive, and technology changes in order to better align sales and marketing.
+With a combination of analytics and accountability, organizations can turn frenemies into true partners among unlikely participants.